 Portrait photographers, good ones, are important to have around.
 They can create stunning images that can be hung on your walls, or perhaps framed as a small desk portrait.
 They record what's most precious to you - your family.

 Whether you want traditional portraits, or something with a more contemporary style of photography, your chosen portrait photographer is there to produce beautiful, professional photographs of you and your family.

-The most important thing, regardless of size or style, is capturing the images.
+The most important thing is capturing the images.

 I'm old enough to remember those times where we were sitting around as a family, browsing the boxes of family photos.
 We laughed a lot at how people had changed, it really was a fun time.
 And the photographs were priceless then, even more so now.

 Digital storage has taken a lot of that away, however, people I think are turning more to printed work again.
 Most of us have felt the pain of a crashed or lost computer drive, and the chunk of our memories it takes with it.

 Life does get busy, but try to take the time to capture a little bit of life as we go along.
 "I wish that I hadn't had that beautiful portrait taken" is NOT something that I have ever heard before.

 Perhaps you would like a portrait studio session, or an outdoor location environment.
 No problem, and if you are unsure, have a chat with us and we can discuss the differences.
 There are benefits and drawbacks to both.